Predictive Rate Selection for Ultra-Reliable Communication using Statistical Radio Maps: System model and problem definition

 where $F_{W}^{-1}(\epsilon)$ is the $\epsilon$-quantile of $W$.
 However, in our case --- or in any realistic case --- where the distribution of the \gls{snr} is unknown and needs to be estimated, the defined $\epsilon$-outage capacity is not meaningful, and the rate selection problem becomes less trivial.

-To assist the rate selection, we assume that the \gls{bs} has collected \gls{snr} measurements from previous users in the network and stores a dataset $\mathcal{D}=\{\mbf{W}_d,\mbf{x}_d\}_{d=1}^D$ comprising a set of $N$ independent \gls{snr} measurements $\mbf{W}_d= ^\T$ from $D$ locations $\mbf{x}_d$ for $d = 1,\dots, D$.
-In practice, the locations would be estimated through localization, but for simplicity, we assume that they are perfectly known --- see \cite{kallehauge2022} for an analysis of the relation between localization and reliability.
+To assist the rate selection, we assume that the \gls{bs} has collected \gls{snr} measurements over some period from previous users in the network and stores a dataset $\mathcal{D}=\{\mbf{W}_d,\mbf{x}_d\}_{d=1}^D$ comprising a set of $N$ independent \gls{snr} measurements $\mbf{W}_d= ^\T$ from $D$ locations $\mbf{x}_d$ for $d = 1,\dots, D$.
+It is assumed that the user locations and propagation environment (i.e., $\mbs{\phi}$) are stationary throughout the scenario so that for each user, the \gls{snr} is only affected by multipath fading characterized by $p(W_d \cond \mbf{x}_d)$.
+Furthermore, the user locations are assumed to be perfectly known --- see \cite{kallehauge2022} for an analysis of how localization error can affect the reliability in scenarios like the one modeled here.

 We here seek to learn a function $R \in \mathcal{F}$, where $\mathcal{F}$ is the family of rate selection functions that predict the rate for any location $\mbf{x}\in\mathcal{R}$ based on the observations $\mathcal{D}$.
 In stark contrast to previous uses of radio maps, we aim to account for the uncertainty of \gls{snr} estimation in the rate selection function.
 To that end, and inspired by the concept of \gls{pcr} introduced in~\cite{Angjelichinoski2019}, we formulate the rate selection as the following optimization problem: